LinkedEarth/RLeapFROGS/slides/chapter5_01_git_and_github.md

   * Forking: Clone repositories to create your version.
   * Stars: Bookmark repositories you find useful.
   * Discussions: Communicate and share knowledge within the community.
-* Integration with CI/CD Tools: Automate testing, building, and deployment pipelines.
-* GitHub Pages: Host static websites directly from a repository.

 ### Additonal resources from project Pythia:
 [What is GitHub?](https://foundations.projectpythia.org/foundations/github/what-is-github.html)